 - 1. Position angiographic catheter just above the level of the endovascular graft.
 Perform angiography to verify correct positioning.
-Verify patency of arch vessels - 2.
-Confirm there are no endoleaks or kinks, and verify position of proximal and distal gold radiopaque markers.
-Remove the sheaths, wires and catheters. - 3.
+Verify patency of arch vessels. - Confirm there are no endoleaks or kinks, and verify position of proximal and distal gold radiopaque markers.
+Remove the sheaths, wires and catheters. - alopaque markers.
+Remove the sheaths, wires and cathete - 3.
 Repair vessels and close in standard surgical fashion.

-12 IMAGING GUIDELINES AND POST-OPERATIVE FOLLOW-UP 12.1 General
+12. IMAGING GUIDELINES AND POST-OPERATIVE FOLLOW-UP

+12.1 General

-- rformance of endovascular grafts has not ye been established.
+- The long-term performance of endovascular grafts has not yet been established.
 All patients should be advised that endovascular treatment requires life-long, regular follow-up to assess their health and performance of their endovascular graft.
-Patients with specific clinical findings (e.g., endoleaks, enlarging aneurysms or ulcers, or changes in the structure or position of the endovascular graft) should receive additional follow-up.
+Patients with specific clinical findings (e.g., endoleaks, enlarging aneurysms, or changes in the structure or position of the endovascular graft) should receive additional follow-up.
 Patients should be counseled on the importance of adhering to the follow-up schedule, both during the first year and at yearly intervals thereafter.
-Patients should be told that regular and consistent follow-up is a critical part of ensuring the ongoing safety and effectiveness of endovascular treatment of thoracic aortic aneurysms and ulcers. - · Physicians should evaluate patients on an individual basis and prescribe their follow-up relative to the needs and circumstances of each individual patient.
+Patients should be told that regular and consistent follow-up is a critical part of ensuring the ongoing safety and effectiveness of endovascular treatment of thoracic aortic aneurysms. - Physicians should evaluate patients on an individual basis and prescribe their follow-up relative to the needs and circumstances of each individual patient.
 The recommended imaging schedule is presented in Table 12.1.
 This schedule continues to be the minimum recommendation for patient follow-up and should be maintained even in the absence of clinical symptoms (e.g., pain, numbness, weakness).
-Patients with specific clinical findings (e.g., endolea enlarging aneurysms or ulcers, or changes in the structure or position of the stent graft) should receive follow-up at more frequent intervals. - Annual imaging follow-up should include thoracic device radiographs and both contrast and non-contrast CT examinations.
-If renal complications or other factors preclude the use of image contrast media, thoracic device radiographs and non-contrast CT may be used in combination with a transesophageal echocardiography for assessment of endoleak. - The combination of contrast and non-contrast CT imaging provides information on device migration, aneurysm diameter or ulcer depth change, endoleak, patency, tortuosity, progressive disease, fixation length, and other morphological changes. - The thoracic device radiographs provide information on device integrity (separation between components, stent fracture, and barb separation) and device migration.
+Patients with specific clinical findings (e.g., endoleaks, enlarging aneurysms, or changes in the structure or position of the stent graft) should receive follow-up at more frequent intervals. - Annual imaging follow-up should include chest radiographs and both contrast and non-contrast CT examinations.
+If renal complications or other factors preclude the use of image contrast media, chest radiographs and non-contrast CT may be used in combination with a transesophageal echocardiography for assessment of endoleak. - The combination of contrast and non-contrast CT imaging provides information on device migration, aneurysm diameter depth change, endoleak, patency, tortuosity, progressive disease, fixation length, and other morphological changes. - The chest radiographs provide information on device integrity (separation between components, stent fracture, and barb separation) and device migration.